SumoLogic/sumologic-kubernetes-collection/deploy/docs/Troubleshoot_Collection.md

 In the above snippet you can observe that `/fluentd/buffer/` is owned by `root` and only it can access it.

-There can be a multitude of reason why that's the case, this can depend on the cloud provider that you use and the StorageClasses that are available/set in your cluster.
+There are many possible reasons for this behaviour, this can depend on the cloud provider that you use and the StorageClasses that are available/set in your cluster.

 We have a couple of possible solutions for this issue: